Emasoft/Enc2mp3/siri shortcut/readme.md

  - The shortcut will open the a-Shell mini app and will do the conversion using ffmpeg.
  - You can convert to **MP3** using the **Lame MP3 encoder** at the best quality (320k constant bit rate) or at a quality optimized for file size (variable bit rate 190-250k).
  - Or you can convert to **M4A** (the audio only version of MP4) using the **AAC MP4 encoder** at the best quality (270k constant bit rate) or at a quality optimized for file size (192k constant bit rate).
  - You can choose to just **copy the audio streams** in the new container format, without re-encoding.
 This is called '**remuxing**'.
-But since not all codecs are supported by all formats, this conversion can fail. **WARNING**: Be sure to check if the source file audio codec is supported by the output container format before trying to remux.
+But since not all codecs are supported by all formats, this remuxing may not be possible, and ffmpeg will choose to re-encode to the most similar codec and quality available in the container.
+Be sure to check if the source file audio codec is supported by the output container format before trying to remux.
  - You will also be asked if you want to **normalize** the volume of the files.
  - Wait the shortcut to end all the processing, without touching anything, and after a while you will be asked where to save the resulting MP3 / M4A audio files.
  - To avoid confusion, a suffix '(was xxx)', where xxx is the previous file extension, will be added to the file names.